moble/spherical_functions/SWSHs.md

 the coefficients of that expansion with respect to a rotated frame.
 These properties will all be derived and discussed below.

+This discussion is essentially an updated version of the one found in [my paper](http://arxiv.org/abs/1302.2919) of a couple years ago.
+For more references, see the citations therein.

 ## Spin-weighted functions

 Spin-weighted functions on the sphere are unusual objects.
 They take